Ajmer Rajasthan, India Travel Guide

 Discover small workshops where local artisans create block-printed textiles, intricate silver jewelry, and leather items.

-Some guesthouses might arrange going to these workshops, offering a glimpse into the production process.
+Some guesthouses might arrange going to this group workshops, offering a glimpse into the production process.

 Find authentic, handmade items directly from their creators.

-Consider purchasing handicrafts like small wooden carvings, marble artifacts, and traditional puppets (marionettes).
+Consider purchasing handicrafts like small wood sculptures, marble artifacts, and traditional puppets (marionettes).
 Religious items like deity statues, prayer beads (mala), and incense also make popular purchases.